TomGuter/Weather-Station/README.md

 - Start the application:
 - Run the compiled binary to start the application.

-## Main menu:
-You will be presented with a menu with the following options:
-- Fetch weather data: Enter the city and country to fetch weather data from OpenWeatherMap and OpenCage Apis .
-- Show logged data: Select a table to display the logged weather data.
-- Export data to CSV: Select a table and provide a file path to export the data to a CSV file.
-- Calculate statistics: Select a numerical column to calculate the statistics values like average.
-- Exit: Exit the application.
-Data fetching:
-- Follow the prompts to enter the country and city names.
-If you enter a space, it will be replaced with a hyphen to prevent issues.
-- Show logged data:
-- Select a table to display its data.
-The data will be formatted for readability.

 ## Code Structure:
 1. main.cpp: Entry point of the application.